 Allow me to explain.
 When a client comes in and mentions that they hate their frizz it is not the frizz that is causing them to feel that way.
 It is because the shape of their current haircut is making them feel unattractive.
 The frizz is silhouetting an unflattering haircut and compounding the negative feelings.
 If an individual is unhappy with their haircut, and their hair happens to be frizzy, the frizz will seem to be the primary issue.
 It is not.
 To prove this point, I will share something that happens in the studio nearly every day.

 When I am finishing up the dry cutting portion of a client’s booking, every client comments on how they “love it already” and could “leave with it just like it is.”
 What is interesting to tell them at that moment, and I always do, is that their hair is considerably more frizzy than when they arrived.
 How could this be?
 Their hair is frizzier, but they are notably happier?
 This truth is the entire point of this post, if not my practice in its entirety.
 Frizz is not the problem.
 It is how one relates to it that is the challenge poeple have.

 The quality and shape of a haircut have the emotional weight to influence frizz either positively or negatively.
 An unflattering shape that also is frizzy will make one reflect poorly about their appearance.
 A flattering shape, that just so happens to be frizzy, can often make someone feel beautiful.
 This is why it is always imperative to ensure a haircut is functionally flattering independent of products and styling.
-That way, if life, genetics, or weather does work in your favour, the haircut will still support you.
+That way, if life or weather doesn’t work in your favour, the haircut will still support you.
 Products and methods ultimately cannot control that which does not want to be.
 A well-designed shape and a change in how one relates to their natural self are the only things that can help make someone feel more attractive about their hair.